pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

 ## Observations

  * __Macro Functions.__ In this chapter, you employ two functions, `sortArray()` and `arrayElemAtPercentile()`, to generate portions of aggregation [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code).
 These functions are essentially [macros](https://en.wikipedia.org/wiki/Macro_(computer_science)).
 You invoke these functions from within the pipeline you create in the MongoDB Shell.
 Each function you invoke embeds the returned boilerplate code into the pipeline's code.
 You can see this in action by typing the text `pipeline` into the Shell and pressing _enter_.
-Note, you may first have to increase the depth displayed in _mongosh_ by issuing the command `config.set("inspectDepth", 100)` in _mongosh_.
+Note, you may first have to increase the depth displayed in _mongosh_ by issuing the _mongosh_ command `config.set("inspectDepth", 100)`.
 This action will display a single large piece of code representing the whole pipeline, including the macro-generated code.
-The aggregation runtime never sees or runs the functions `sortArray()` and `arrayElemAtPercentile()` directly.
+The aggregation runtime never sees or runs the custom functions `sortArray()` and `arrayElemAtPercentile()` directly.
 Of course, you won't use JavaScript functions to generate composite expressions if you use a different programming language and [MongoDB Driver](https://docs.mongodb.com/drivers/).
 You will use the relevant features of your specific programming language to assemble composite expression objects.

- * __Sorting On Primitives Only.__ The custom `sortArray()` function used for MongoDB versions 5.1 and earlier will correctly sort arrays containing just primitive values, such as integers, floats, date-times and strings.
+ * __Sorting On Primitives Only.__ The custom `sortArray()` function used for MongoDB versions 5.1 and earlier will sort arrays containing just primitive values, such as integers, floats, date-times and strings.
 However, if an array's members are objects (i.e. each has its own fields and values), the code will not sort the array correctly.
-It is possible to construct a function to enable the sorting of an array of objects, but such a function will be more complex and beyond the scope of this chapter.
+It is possible to enhance the function to enable sorting an array of objects, but this enhancement is not covered here.
 For MongoDB versions 5.2 and greater, the new `$sortArray` operator provides options to easily sort an array of objects.

  * __Comparison With Classic Sorting Algorithms.__ Despite being more optimal than unwinding and re-grouping arrays to bring them back into the same documents, the custom sorting code will be slower than commonly recognised computer science [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm).
 This situation is due to the limitations of the aggregation domain language compared with a general-purpose programming language.
 The performance difference will be negligible for arrays with few elements (probably up to a few tens of members).
-For larger arrays containing hundreds of members or more, the degradation in performance is likely to be more profound.
-For MongoDB versions 5.2 and greater, when using the new `$sortArray` operator, the sorting algorithm used under the covers is far more optimal.
+For larger arrays containing hundreds of members or more, the degradation in performance will be more profound.
+For MongoDB versions 5.2 and greater, the new `$sortArray` operator leverages a fully optimised sorting algorithm under the covers to avoid this issue.